How to Start a STEAM Program: 6 Elements for Success

 With these 6 program elements in mind, schools can focus on building long-term success with their STEAM efforts.
 The indicators offer specific, tangible outcomes to help eliminate overwhelm and move the needle towards STEAM goals.

-In our upcoming STEAM Certification for Leaders program, we take this one step further with a STEAM Program Scoring Guide.
+In our STEAM Success System, we take this one step further with a STEAM Program Scoring Guide.
 Leaders are able to use this guide to inform where they are within the 6 elements and which components need to be addressed to build a robust and meaningful effort.
 If you’re ready to get your STEAM program off the ground (or just want to kick it into high gear), this program is worth exploring.

 More Resources from this Series